How to get Dark Mode on a Kindle

 Invert black and white

 Everyone seems to be joining the dark side of late, at least in the tech world.
 All of a sudden we are experiencing this wave of darkness consume all our favorite interfaces.
 But it is not really as bad as it sounds.
 In fact, it is pretty good.
 We are talking of the latest obsession of the tech county, dark mode.
-Be it iOS, Android or good old Windows, darkness seems to be omnipresent.
+Be it iOS, Android, or good old Windows, darkness seems to be omnipresent.
 And quite literally.
 Even Amazon’s Kindle e-book reader has it.
-Yes, it might not have been hyped to high heaven, but the dark mode does exist (in a matter of speaking) one the Kindle and is quite handy.
+Yes, it might not have been hyped to high heaven, but the dark mode does exist (in a matter of speaking) on the Kindle and is quite handy.

 If you are reading a really interesting book that you cannot bear to put down or you want to settle in bed after a long day and just read and relax without disturbing others around you, this is THE feature for you.
 It allows you to read in the dark without attracting much attention and without putting too much strain on your eyes.